Installation & Care

 Peace Pole Care

-Plexiglass plaques may be cleaned with a soft cloth and mild, soapy water.
-Worn plaques may be replaced by purchasing replacements here.
+Plexiglass plaques may be cleaned with a soft cloth and mild soapy water.
+Should you wish to replace any worn plaques, you may purchase replacement plaques on our website.

-The natural plant resin oil finished Peace Poles may be left to weather gradually and naturally.
-If you care to renew the surface appearance eventually, an exterior quality plant resin oil (organic stain) finish is suggested that can be sanded to the natural wood and a new finish applied.
-A tung oil product also would be satisfactory.
+Peace Poles may be left to weather gradually and naturally.
+If you care to renew the surface appearance at some point, we use an exterior grade stain and clear coat finish that can be sanded down to the natural wood and a new finish applied.
+A tung oil product would also be satisfactory.

-Cedar wood itself should resist decay.
-However, we do not recommend planting it in an area that remains continually wet or moist.
+The cedar wood itself should resist decay for some time, however, we do not recommend planting it in an area that remains constantly wet or moist.